Anastasios Donis: VfB Stuttgart

 Ahead of the 2018–19 season, it was announced that Donis was going to stay at VfB Stuttgart for another season.
 His first appearance of the season came on 18 August 2018, where he came on as a substitute, in a 2–0 loss against Hansa Rostock.
 He soon found himself behind the pecking order in the first team at VfB Stuttgart at the start of the season.
 On 29 September 2018, he scored his first goal in the season in a 2–1 home win game against SV Werder Bremen as he raced past the static visiting defence Miloš Veljković, charged beyond onrushing goalkeeper Jiří Pavlenka and scored in an empty net.
 On 1 December 2018, he scored the only goal as Santiago Ascacíbar right out to Andreas Beck, whose cross pass takes Donis directly and hits by low shot from 16 meters into the left corner, sealing a 1–0 home win game against FC Augsburg.
 On 27 January 2019, he levelled the score with a fine strike, who placed the ball like a postage stamp in the top right-hand corner of Manuel Neuer's goal, but his club could not avoid a 4–1 away loss against champions Bayern Munich.

 On 27 April 2019, he scored the only goal in a 1–0 home win game against Borussia Mönchengladbach in his club effort to avoid relegation.
 Donis scored his fourth goal of the season, twice as many as in the previous season.
 Donis scored five of his six Bundesliga goals for a lead.
 On 11 May 2019, he scored his fifth goal in the season, as he shot from an acute angle technically demanding in the far corner giving a two goals' lead in a 3–0 win home game against VfL Wolfsburg.

 Stade de Reims

 On 2 September 2019, Donis was loaned out to Stade de Reims until the end of the season.
 He would move permanently to Reims if the club avoided relegation with a compulsory purchase option of €8 million for the summer of 2020.
 At the end of the season, he signed a four-year contract with a transfer fee of €4 million.

 Loan to VVV-Venlo

 On 1 February 2021, Donis moved to Eredivisie club VVV-Venlo, on a loan deal until the end of the season.

 Loan to APOEL

 On 31 August 2022, Donis moved to Cypriot First Division club APOEL, on a loan deal until the end of the season.
-On 19 July 2023, he signed a 1+1 years' contract with the Cypriot club.
+On 19 July 2023, he signed a one-plus-one-year contract with the Cypriot club.